In this lesson, you will learn about the differences and similarities between the ESP32 and the Arduino and, in particular, the Arduino Uno.

 It’s simpler to program.

-It's more forgiving, as well, to problems in wiring and mistakes in wiring.
+It’s more forgiving, as well, to problems and mistakes in the wiring.

 It’s more robust, so it’s easier to set up.

-When you work with an Arduino Uno, you can just download the Arduino IDE plug in your Arduino and of you go, you don't have to make any modifications to it.
+When you work with an Arduino Uno, you can just download the Arduino IDE, plug in your Arduino, and off you go.
+You don’t have to make any modifications to it.

 Once you’ve built up your knowledge and skill on the Arduino, in particular on the Arduino Uno, then the ESP32 provides a perfect opportunity to extend and expand on those skills.

 The additional features that the ESP32 contains means that you can work on more interesting projects and that alone is very desirable.

 You can start working with the ESP32 using your existing Arduino skills.

 There is no or very small learning curve.